Richard Hightower

-Richard Hightower (born September 15, 1980) is an American football coach currently serving as special teams coordinator of the Chicago Bears of the National Football League (NFL).
+Richard Hightower (born September 15, 1980) is an American football coach currently serving as special teams coordinator for the Chicago Bears of the National Football League (NFL).

 Early life

 His father, Richard, Sr. was a diesel mechanic and his mother Carolyn, was a medical tech at a blood bank.

 He played quarterback in middle school and in high school moved to defensive back and wide receiver because his coaches thought he was too short to play quarterback.

 College football career

 Hightower went to the University of Texas on an academic scholarship and played college football as a walk-on wide receiver/special teams player, but he played on the kick coverage team.
 There he met fellow walk-on Kyle Shanahan.
 He played in every game in his sophomore and junior years.
 As a senior in 2002, after years of being a walk on, in front of the entire team, coach Mack Brown awarded Hightower, Shanahan and fellow special teams standout Michael Ungar with scholarships.
 He did not see much playing time, but in 2001 he did recover a fumble against Texas Tech.
 Following his senior season, then-head coach Mack Brown and his staff voted Hightower the D. Harold Byrd Leadership Award winner.

 After graduating with a marketing degree in 2003, Hightower worked for, Link Staffing.
 He also worked as a marketing intern for the Houston Texans for eight months before finding a full-time marketing job.